About

 First, the scepticism

-“Some of my workers were rather sceptical about hiring an employee with a disability.
-I could understand this, since we previously had another employee with a disability, where the integration process did not go well.
-He refused to carry out cleaning work, even though this was specified in the job description, played with the cell phone all the time, hid in the toilet, etc. We finally had to stop this employment relationship.
-Mark is the opposite, he is very friendly, motivated, helpful, generous, always happy and he fulfils the requirements belonging to his work package.
-Mark is fully integrated in the team.
-He himself informed his colleagues about his disability, and all are alert now, for him not to lift too much weight and take breaks.”
+“Some of my employees were rather sceptical about hiring a disabled person.
+I could understand this, since we previously had another employee with a disability and the integration process did not go well.
+This person refused to carry out cleaning work, despite it being specified in the job description.
+They played with their mobile phone all the time and hid in the toilet.
+We finally had to terminate his employment.
+Mark is the opposite: he is very friendly, motivated, helpful and generous.
+He is always happy and fulfils the requirements of his role.
+Mark is fully integrated into the team.
+He himself informed his colleagues about his disability, and now they are all aware not to let him lift too much weight or forget to take breaks.”

 Part of the team

-“Mark is very motivated, we need to slow him down, to ensure he stays in good health and stable.
-For example, he often wants to lift ‘heavy things’, he overestimates himself in this regard.
-He also needs more breaks.
-We know that and it is planned, and everybody accepts it and ensures he does it.
-Mark is seen as a worker with a number of tasks specifically delegated to him.
-When he does his job, his disability is not noticeable, and his colleagues perceive him as any other employee.
-They include him in their work, they also wanted to work with them on construction sites, which was possible, though to a limited extent, but he felt proud he could.”
+“Mark is very motivated.
+We need to slow him down to make sure he stays healthy and stable.
+For example, he often wants to lift ‘heavy things’; he overestimates his own abilities in this regard.
+He also needs to take more breaks.
+We are aware of this, it is planned for, and everyone ensures he takes them.
+Mark is seen as a worker with specific tasks delegated to him.
+When he is working, his disability is not noticeable and his colleagues treat him like any other employee.
+They include him in their work and wanted him to work with them on construction sites, which was possible to a limited extent.
+He felt proud that he could.”

 A classic win – win

-“Mark is very much appreciated by his colleagues because he reduces their workload, and he relieves the skilled workers.
-In this way, I can let my specialist workers focus on their specialist area.
-For us a classic win – win situation.
-We are happy with Mark, and we also feel proud.
+“Mark is very much appreciated by his colleagues because he reduces their workload and relieves skilled workers.
+This allows me to focus my specialist workers on their area of expertise.
+It’s a classic win-win situation for us.
+We are happy with Mark and feel proud too.
 He receives a labour wage.
-Since he started working, he was able to pay off his debts and move into a nice little apartment, where he had previously lived in a basement.
-It means so much for us, we are already looking for a new applicant with a disability.”
+Since he started working, he has been able to pay off his debts and move into a nice little apartment; previously, he lived in a basement.
+This means so much to us that we are already looking for a new applicant with a disability.”

 Ask for support

-“One of the risks is that we, as employers expect people with disabilities to be able to do more, and then they drop out because they accept it and think they can do it and then it goes wrong.
-Better to always keep in contact with the service provider and discuss the possibilities.
-They might be a bit careful.
-We might be a bit over demanding, still being in a dialogue is the best and will bring the most for your employee with a disability.”
+“One risk is that we employers expect people with disabilities to be able to do more than they can, and then they drop out because they accept the challenge and think they can do it, but then it goes wrong.”
+It’s better to always keep in contact with the service provider and discuss the possibilities.
+They might be a bit cautious.
+We might be a bit over-demanding, but maintaining an open dialogue is the best approach and will benefit your employee with a disability the most.”

 Skip to content